Catoosa County residents frustrated with new process for speaking at commission meetings

-Attendance was hopping at Catoosa County’s Board of Commissioner’s meeting Tuesday night, Aug.
+Attendance was hopping at Catoosa County commissioner’s meeting Tuesday night, Aug.
 20, with several residents expressing their displeasure with a proposed amendment that would change how the public appearance process will be handled in future meetings.

-For years residents have been able to go to the podium and speak their minds about any county topic or concern, but now commissioners want to implement a system where residents fill out a form in advance informing the board of what they’re going to talk about.
+For years residents have been able to go to the podium and speak their minds about any county topic or concern.
+Now the Board of Commissioners wants to implement a system by which residents fill out a form in advance at the county office, informing the board of what they’re going to talk about.

 Resident Phyllis Williams, who attends and speak her mind during almost every meeting, feels as though the new process is just an extra hurdle.